joatmon08/tech-portfolio/README.md

 > This repository was originally created for Grace Hopper Celebration 2020 and is constantly being updated based
 > on the feedback of the workshop participants.
 If you previously used this repository and want to apply your updates,
 > copy your changes and save them somewhere.
+[You can find the slides here](./assets/ghc.pdf).

 **If you have problems with this repository, please see our [frequently asked questions](./FAQ.md) page.**